muratk5n/thirdwave/en/README.md

 ---

-For CSP, thermal storage is completely unnecessary in a H2, NH3 generation scenario, bcz renewable fuel itself is a form of backup.
+For CSP, thermal storage is unnecessary in a H2, NH3 generation scenario, bcz renewable fuel itself is a form of backup.

 ---